GSS 101, Spring 2022

 We all learn in different ways, and each student will work differently in order to meet the learning goals of the course.
-Any student, at any time, is welcome to discuss with me their learning style in order to strategize, with my support, how best to approach work for the course.
+Any student, at any time, is welcome to discuss with me their learning experience in order to strategize, with my support, how best to approach work for the course.

 If you are a student with a disability documented by Davidson College who might need accommodations, please identify yourself to me within the first week or two of class so that I can learn from you as early as possible how best to work with your learning style.
 Students with un-documented issues requiring accommodations are also encouraged to self-identify so that we can explore accommodations that will enhance your learning experience.
 All such conversations will be fully confidential unless you otherwise stipulate.

 Electronics in the classroom:

 Finally, it should go without saying, but every year I see more and more students using their smart phones during class discussion, reflecting perhaps changing social mores around phone use.
-Sometimes, it is appropriate to use our digital tools to look up a word or concept during class, during group work, or to respond to a live poll in SLIDO; but it’s never acceptable to use your phone for personal tasks during class.
+Sometimes, it is entirely appropriate to use our digital tools to look up a word or concept during class, during group work, or to respond to a live poll in SLIDO; but it’s never acceptable to use your phone for personal tasks during class.
 I always notice even the more surreptitious texting, and it distracts me, and at least some of your peers.
 Please remember to silence your cell phones and always refrain from text messaging or using your smart phone for personal tasks during class.